LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Dataset

-While evaluating LLMs using MCQs has become common practice due to the ease of interpreting results, previous research has demonstrated that LLMs can exhibit unstable and sometimes unpredictable behavior in response to changes in question formatting, phrasing, or the order of answer choices \cite{wang2024mmlu, pezeshkpour2023large, alzahrani2024benchmarks}.
+While evaluating LLMs using MCQs has become common practice due to the ease of interpreting results, previous research has demonstrated that LLMs can exhibit unstable and sometimes unpredictable behavior in response to changes in question formatting, phrasing, or the order of answer choices \citep{wang2024mmlu, pezeshkpour2023large, alzahrani2024benchmarks}.
 To further examine this issue, we constructed an auxiliary MCQ dataset comprising 385 questions, each containing five statements.
+This subset is determined solely by the structural requirement of having five statements, with no additional filtering applied, and the questions originate from ten courses (see Table~\ref{tab:mcq_385} for the distribution).
 We systematically vary the number of answer choices (4, 8, 16, and 32) while keeping both the question stem and the order of the statements constant.
 This perturbation setup aims to diagnose whether models select the correct answers based on genuine domain understanding or merely guess due to insufficiently challenging distractors.